David R. Slavitt: Critical reception

-Henry S. Taylor, a winner of the 1986 Pulitzer Prize for Poetry, wrote in 1992:
+Henry S. Taylor, winner of the 1986 Pulitzer Prize for Poetry, wrote in 1992:

 It has been twenty-five years since David R. Slavitt invented Henry Sutton and embarked on a series of schlock novels under that pseudonym, but it is still fun to recall people's outrage when they learned that The Exhibitionist was the work of someone who had also written more serious fiction, and even poetry.
 On one hand, people of Jacqueline Susann's ilk were irritated because someone had done easily and laughingly what they worked hard to do; on the other hand, purveyors of solemn literature were offended at the success of this prostitution of talent.
 Even Tom Wolfe, who had no reason to feel either envious or superior, took a cheap shot at Slavitt's next serious novel, saying in a review that it was not as good as The Exhibitionist.